H4rk3nz0/GalahadII_LCD_Linux/README.md

 ### My notes (tww0003)

 I haven't encountered the issues with interrupting the script.
 In my experience, the LCD screen will just freeze on the last frame displayed.
 I also didn't experience any issues swapping between gifs at any point like the original author mentions.

+I only know enough Python to be dangerous and the way this script works should be proof of that.
+The `splashstream` script parses whatever arguments you pass in, writes a config file, then spans a subprocess that streams the gif to the lcd screen so that the command can exit and the gif can continue playing.
+The subprocess is spawned via `venv/bin/python` so it's important that the virtual environment is created for the script to work correctly.
+This is a bad design decision and I know that.
+The PID of that process is written to a file, which is later read and killed when either the `-s` flag is supplied or before a new gif is streamed.

+It would be nice to package this up so that it can be added to variable package managers, but I'm unsure if I'll continue to have the motivation to do so.